 As an employer you have a duty to protect your employees and third parties from the risks associated with lead.
 Failing to do so can expose your team to possible anemia, kidney disease and occupational cancers.
+Lack of awareness can result in non-compliance.
+This has significant liability implications for clients, designers and the entire construction industry supply chain.
+Lead can seriously damage human health, whether ingested or inhaled, and it is increasingly recognised that there is no ‘safe’ level of lead exposure.

 A lead survey is required….